MatthieuHernandez/StraightforwardNeuralNetwork/examples/audio_cats_and_dogs.md

 ## Neural network

 This is the test with the neural network architecture used to obtain up to **--%** accuracy on this dataset.
-:warning: _To reach this accuracy you may need more tetative and more learning time.__
+:warning: _To reach this accuracy you may need more attempts and more learning time._

 ```cpp